 - Is the environment for scientific and professional development of the candidate of high quality?

-Protection of Human Subjects.
-For research that involves human subjects that does not meet one of the 6 exemption criteria listed under 45 CFR Part 46, the committee will evaluate the justification for the use of human subjects and the proposed protections from research risk relating to their participation according to the following five review criteria: 1) risks to human subjects; 2) adequacy of protection against risk; 3) potential benefit to the subjects and others; 4) importance of the knowledge to be gained and, 5) data and safety monitoring for clinical trials.
+For research that involves human subjects but does not involve one of the six categories of research that are exempt under 45 CFR Part 46, the committee will evaluate the justification for involvement of human subjects and the proposed protections from research risk relating to their participation according to the following five review criteria: (1) risk to subjects, (2) adequacy of protection against risks, (3) potential benefits to the subjects and others, (4) importance of the knowledge to be gained, and (5) data and safety monitoring for clinical trials.